Advice

 Advantages

-• Low prices • Lots of cars Disadvantages • Mainly mainstream models • You may need to pay an admin fee on top of the car’s advertised price Supermarkets are sometimes known for their ‘pile ‘em high, sell ‘em cheap’ mentality, and cheap prices make them attractive.
-Such sites tend to have a wide choice of cars (with a fast turnover of stock), and you may be able to buy a car and drive it away on the same day.
-Most sites also offer finance, so they can be a one-stop-shop.
+• Low prices • Lots of cars Disadvantages • Mainly mainstream models • You may need to pay an admin fee on top of the car’s advertised price Supermarkets are sometimes known for a “pile ‘em high, sell ‘em cheap” mentality, and cheap prices make them attractive.
+They tend to have a wide choice of cars, with a fast turnover of stock, and you may be able to buy a car and drive it away on the same day.
+As many supermarkets offer finance, they can be a one-stop-shop.
 However, supermarkets tend to concentrate on mainstream models, so if you’re looking for something a little out of the ordinary, you may struggle.
-Plus, there’s a chance they’ll offer low part-exchange prices and warranties, and it’s quite common for them to charge an ‘admin fee’ on top of the price of the car.
-However, if you’re getting a great price on the car you’re buying, that may be less of an issue.
+Plus, there’s a chance they’ll offer low part-exchange prices and warranties, and it’s quite common for them to charge an extra admin fee.
+But, if you’re getting a great price on the car you’re buying, that may be less of an issue.

-• Low prices • Lots of cars Disadvantages • Mainly mainstream models • You may need to pay an admin fee on top of the car’s advertised price Supermarkets are sometimes known for their ‘pile ‘em high, sell ‘em cheap’ mentality, and cheap prices make them attractive.
-Such sites tend to have a wide choice of cars (with a fast turnover of stock), and you may be able to buy a car and drive it away on the same day.
-Most sites also offer finance, so they can be a one-stop-shop.
+• Low prices • Lots of cars Disadvantages • Mainly mainstream models • You may need to pay an admin fee on top of the car’s advertised price Supermarkets are sometimes known for a “pile ‘em high, sell ‘em cheap” mentality, and cheap prices make them attractive.
+They tend to have a wide choice of cars, with a fast turnover of stock, and you may be able to buy a car and drive it away on the same day.
+As many supermarkets offer finance, they can be a one-stop-shop.
 However, supermarkets tend to concentrate on mainstream models, so if you’re looking for something a little out of the ordinary, you may struggle.
-Plus, there’s a chance they’ll offer low part-exchange prices and warranties, and it’s quite common for them to charge an ‘admin fee’ on top of the price of the car.
-However, if you’re getting a great price on the car you’re buying, that may be less of an issue.
+Plus, there’s a chance they’ll offer low part-exchange prices and warranties, and it’s quite common for them to charge an extra admin fee.
+But, if you’re getting a great price on the car you’re buying, that may be less of an issue.

 Private sellers